theandyb/nyt_covid/README.md

 ## Cumulative cases by county for each day

-The file `cumulative_counts_by_county.R` will generate a table for each day with the cumulative counts for cases and deaths at the county level.
+The file `cumulative_counts_by_county.R` generates an excel document with the cumulative cases by counties across the dates in which there is data.

 ### Accompanying Shiny App